-Issuer's allocation percentage - For Schedule C, Column F, enter the percentage of the entire capital or the issued capital stock or the gross direct premiums or net income of each issuing corporation allocable to New York State as determined on the corporation's New York State tax return for the preceding tax year.
+Issuer's allocation percentage - For Schedule C, column F, enter the percentage of the entire capital or the issued capital stock or the gross direct premiums or net income of each issuing corporation allocable to New York State as determined on the corporation's New York State tax return for the preceding tax year.
 If the issuing corporation did not do business in New York State during the preceding year and therefore did not file a New York State tax return, the percentage is zero.
-You may obtain up to three issuer's allocation percentages by calling toll free 1 800 972-1233.
-From areas outside the U.S. and outside Canada, call (518) 485-6800.
-You may obtain more than three only by written request.
-Mail the written request to NYS Tax Department, Business Tax Information Center, W A Harriman Campus, Albany, NY 12227.
-Issuer's allocation percentages are also available from many online services, printed tax services, or on the department's Web site: www.nystax.gov.
+Issuer's allocation percentages are available on the Tax Department's Web site and from many online and printed tax services.
+You may also obtain up to three issuer's allocation percentages by calling toll free (see Need help? on page 8).